vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/integrating-a-new-payment-provider-on-vtex.md

 To learn more about this type of operation, in addition to the documentation references linked in previous sections, see [Unified Commerce Strategies](https://help.vtex.com/en/tracks/estrategias-de-comercio-unificado--3WGDRRhc3vf1MJb9zGncnv/2LGAiUnHES1enjHsfi8fI3).

-> ℹ️ You can develop a single connector configured to work in both environments (physical stores and ecommerce website).
-You don't have to create a connector for each type of operation.
+> ℹ️ You can develop a single connector configured to work in both environments (physical stores and ecommerce websites).
+You do not have to create a connector for each type of operation.

 ## 3. Selecting the infrastructure type